sena168/PENGENBUAT-TIMER/README.md

 ## Title Randomization

 - Title changes from a list of 16 different options
-- Updates automatically every 5 minutes when the site is open
+- Updates automatically every 1 minute when the site is open
 - Configuration stored in external files for easy modification

 ## Technical Details